 As a researcher, I am interested in exploring the various aspects of HCI, learning science, and statistics.
-My current research revolves around several teacher-facing components of Computer Aided Learning Platforms, such as classroom orchestration tools and teaching augmentation modalities.
-I explore the overall effectiveness of these classroom interventions and their effects on teacher behavior and their students' performance in real-time.
+My current research focuses on teacher-facing components of Computer Based Learning Platforms, including facilitating classroom orchestration, designing tools to facilitate crowdsourcing of feedback/instruction, and visualization components to facilitate fair and considerate grading of student responses on open-ended problems.
+I explore the effectiveness of such interventions and their effects on teacher behavior and student performance.

 As an engineer, I am interested in designing systems that facilitate teachers' classroom performance at scale.
 Before joining the ASSISTments lab, I developed Computer Based Learning Platform for children in rural parts of Nepal at OLE Nepal, a non-profit.
 During my time at OLE Nepal, I led the E-Paath project and worked with the One Laptop Per Child initiative and Sugar Labs as part of the development and deployment of E-Paath on the XO-Laptops.
 E-Paath is a curriculum-aligned learning material that is designed to support teachers by enhancing the student learning experience.

 Current Research Projects